 Once you have completed your enrolment, your name will appear on our enrolment lists and we’ll write to you approximately two weeks prior to the start of semester.
 You can also contact the Flexible Learning Office or call in to Room W604A in Building 11 (Menzies) and we’ll have your study materials ready for you.

 Once you have your materials and any textbooks that you need, you’re up and running and ready to make a start with the course.
 You will usually get access to the VLE/Moodle site one week before the start of semester.

 The assessment regime for units offered in flexible delivery mode will involve a series of tasks, each of which must be completed to a satisfactory standard before moving to the next.
-Students will have a right to attempt any task as often as they need to reach the required standard, as they might a driving test; and to some extent they will also determine the standard to be reached on each task, for they may nominate Credit level, or Distinction, rather than a minimum pass, as the standard they will achieve.
-In most cases, marking will be completed within five to seven days of submission, so students will have very rapid feed-back on their progress.
+Students will have a right to attempt any task, except the exam, at least once, so there is the opportunity to learn and improve from less successful efforts.
+In most cases, marking will be completed within five to seven days of submission, so students will have rapid feedback on their progress.